membraneframework-labs/membrane_libnice_plugin/examples/example_project/README.md

 # Example

-This example shows how to establish a connection between two peers using `membrane_ice_plugin` and send an example video file.
+This example shows how to establish a connection between two peers using `membrane_libnice_plugin` and send an example video file.
 We will use [Membrane Hackney plugin](https://github.com/membraneframework/membrane_hackney_plugin) for downloading the example video file and [Membrane File plugin](https://github.com/membraneframework/membrane_file_plugin)